grapemoli/TestCases/README.md

 ## Test Cases ... in Python!
-e.g., let's look at the example test case `self.assertEqual(say_hello("Qualified"), "Hello, Qualified!")` The above compares the return of say_hello("Qualified") with "Hello, Qualified!"
+e.g., let's look at the example test case `self.assertEqual(say_hello("Qualified"), "Hello, Qualified!")`
+<br>The above compares the return of say_hello("Qualified") with "Hello, Qualified!"
 If the two are equal, then no errors are thrown.

 ### unittest
-_All Information Below is directly from: [https://realpython.com/python-testing/]_ The unittest library requires that:
+_All Information Below is directly from: [https://realpython.com/python-testing/]_
+<br>The unittest library requires that:
 1. You put your tests into classes as methods
 2. You use a series of special assertion methods in the unittest.TestCase class instead of the built-in assert statement i.e., use unittest